Cave of Outlaws

-Cave of Outlaws is a 1951 American Western film directed by William Castle and starring Macdonald Carey and Alexis Smith.
-It was also known as The Cave.
+Cave of Outlaws (also known as The Cave) is a 1951 American Western film directed by William Castle and starring Macdonald Carey and Alexis Smith.

 Plot

-In 1880, Pete Carver is part of a gang that robs a train of gold.
-They flee to a cave, where a posse chases and kills all of them except Pete, who insists he does not know where the gold is.
-Pete is sent to prison.
-Fifteen years later, Pete is let out of prison.
-He is tracked by Wells Fargo agent Dobbs who believe Pete will go and find the gold.
+In 1880, Pete Carver is a member of a gang that robs a train for gold.
+They flee to a cave, where a posse chases and kills all of them except Pete, who insists that he does not know where the gold has been stashed.
+Pete serves 15 years in prison, and after his release, he is tracked by Wells Fargo agent Dobbs, who believes that Pete will find the hidden gold.